HomeHistorical IQ Tests › Whipple's Manual of Mental and Physical Tests

 Whipple, G. M. (1914).
 Manual of Mental and Physical Tests, Part I: Simpler Processes and Part II: Complex Processes.
 Baltimore: Warwick & York.

 Public domain.
 Guy Whipple (1876-1941) was at the University of Illinois and was one of the most prominent American psychological testers of the pre-WWI era.
 He served on the National Intelligence Tests committee with Terman, Thorndike, and Yerkes.
-Read it on Internet Archive: https://archive.org/details/manualofmentalph15whipuoft.
+Read it on Internet Archive: view it on the Internet Archive.